 Muslims are not minority in Assam as they constitute 35% of the population, says chief minister

-It was the responsibility of the Muslim community to maintain communal harmony in Assam, said Chief Minister Himant Sarma.
+It is the responsibility of the Muslim community to maintain communal harmony in Assam, said Chief Minister Himant Sarma.

 Assam Chief Minister Himanta Sarma on Wednesday said that Muslims make up 35% of the state’s population, and so they cannot be considered a minority, NDTV reported.